-A heat pump thermostat is required to properly use a single-stage furnace in conjunction with a heat pump.
+A heat pump thermostat with three stages of heat is required to properly use a two-stage furnace in conjunction with a heat pump.
 Refer to the fossil fuel kit installation instructions for additional thermostat requirements.

 Strictly follow the wiring guidelines in the fossil fuel kit installation instructions.
 All furnace connections must be made to the furnace two-stage integrated control module and the "FURNACE" terminal strip on the fossil fuel control board.